Login to Sedation Certification

 4. Product Designer

 The Only Competency Based Self-Paced Personalized Online Sedation Certification

 Sedation Certification is the benchmark for safe and effective sedation standardization and meets all criteria for JCAHO, DVM, and AAAHC accrediting organizations.

 RNs can earn the Certified Sedation Registered Nurse (CSRN) credential and 10 Continuing Education Credits.

 One year membership in the American Association of Moderate Sedation Nurses (AAMSN) is included..

 Get Sedation Certified today by the most comprehensive certification and continuing education training available.

-Moderate Sedation and procedural sedation certification is available for RNs, MDs, PAs,
+Moderate Sedation and procedural sedation certification is available for RNs, MDs, DOs, PAs,

 This is the only Sedation Certification program that offers the CSRN (Certified Sedation Registered Nurse) credential.